sindhuOsisoft/OCS-Docs/content/overview/get-started/clients/gs-hybrid-clients.md

 1. Enter a name for the client.
    Use this name to identify the application that will use this client.

-1. (Optional) Select the **Allow Refresh Token** check box if the application uses refresh tokens to keep users logged in to OCS.
+1. Optional: Select the **Allow Refresh Token** check box if the application uses refresh tokens to keep users logged in.

 1. Enter the URLs in the **Allowed Redirect URL(s)** text box, and click **+** to add it to the list.
-   The application specifies one of the URLs in this list when it authenticates against OCS, and the OCS identity server returns the results of the authentication to this URL.
+   The application specifies one of the URLs in this list when it authenticates against OCS, and the identity server returns the results of the authentication to this URL.

-1. (Optional) Enter URLs in the **Allowed Logout Redirect URL(s)** text box, and click **+** to add it to the list.
+1. Optional: Enter URLs in the **Allowed Logout Redirect URL(s)** text box, and click **+** to add it to the list.
    This is similar to the **Allowed Redirect URL(s)**.
-The application specifies one of the URLs from this list when it logs a user out of OCS, and the OCS identity server sends the user to that URL after a successful log out.
+The application specifies one of the URLs from this list when it logs a user out, and the identity server sends the user to that URL after a successful log out.

-1. (Optional) Set the **Token Lifetime**.
+1. Optional: Set the **Token Lifetime**.
    Token Lifetime represents the length of time (in seconds) the access token is valid before it expires.
 The default, 3600 seconds (one hour), is the maximum length of time.
 The minimum value is 60 seconds.

 1. Click **Add**.